ferdinandfrank/vue-forms/docs/index.md

 </form>
 ```

-##### Properties:
+#### Properties:
-This component inherits all of the shared properties listed above.
+This component inherits all of the shared properties listed above as well as the following:

 - **clear**: States if the form's inputs shall be cleared after the submit.
     - type: Boolean